CalConnect/public/_pages/charter/charter-TC-CALSPAM.md

 Since then changes have been done to several calendaring systems to improve the handling of situations like that.
 CalConnect wants to offer their members in cooperation with the Messaging, Malware and Mobile Anti-Abuse Working Group (M3AAWG) information about best practices to cope with calendar spam.

+As a result of CalConnect’s collaboration with M3AAWG, members identified the need to review, and potentially revise, the effect DMARC has on calendar interoperability between organizational domains and email transport systems.
+DMARC is a mechanism to establish a level of authenticity for email, which provides a mechanism to stop some forms of abuse, such as spam.
+The CALSPAM technical committee has been reopened to address this topic.

 ## Charter

-The goal of this TC is to better protect users from receiving undesired information delivered through calendar systems, which currently range from spam to phishing attacks.
+The goal of this TC is to add authenticity and trust to interoperating calendaring systems, and to better protect users from receiving undesired information delivered through calendar systems, which currently range from spam to phishing attacks.

 The TC aims to understand the current and potential usage of calendar systems as a vector for delivering undesired information; devise measures and best practices for developers and operators of those systems to ensure legitimate usage.